openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 #  Examples

-This section illustrates examples when W3C Verifiable Credentials objects are requested using `claims` parameter and returned in a VP Token.
+This section illustrates examples when W3C Verifiable Credentials objects are requested using the `claims` parameter and returned in a VP Token.

 ## Self-Issued OpenID Provider (SIOP)
 This section illustrates the protocol flow for the case of communication through the front channel with SIOP.